Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: The Ingenia Theorem

 \subsubsection{Ingenia Theorem (from~\cite{van2024reclaiming})}

 \begin{mdframed} AI-by-Learning is intractable \end{mdframed}

-Informally, van Rooij et al. claim that the Ingenia Theorem implies that it is not possible to obtain a human-like AI by learning from examples, by reducing the Perfect-vs-Chance problem, known to be intractable~\cite{hirahara2022np}, to an instance of the AI-by-Learning problem.
+Informally, \cite{van2024reclaiming} claim that the Ingenia Theorem implies that it is not possible to obtain a human-like AI by learning from examples, by reducing the Perfect-vs-Chance problem, known to be intractable~\cite{hirahara2022np}, to an instance of the AI-by-Learning problem.